Finance Minister Nirmala Sitharaman to arrive in US to participate in IMF-World Bank meeting; to meet Treasury Secretary Janet Yellen

-Union Finance Minister Nirmala Sitharaman will arrive here on Tuesday to attend an important meeting of the International Monetary Fund and the World Bank.
+Union Finance Minister Nirmala Sitharaman will arrive in Washington on October 11 to attend an important meeting of the International Monetary Fund and the World Bank, the G20 Finance Ministers and Central Bank Governor (FMCBG) Meetings.

-The finance minister during her visit will also hold a bilateral meeting with US Treasury Secretary Janet Yellen.
+During her visit, FM Sitharaman will also hold a bilateral meeting with US Treasury Secretary Janet Yellen.

-Sitharaman upon her arrival will participate in a fireside chat on "India's Economic Prospects and Role in the World Economy" at the prestigious Brookings Institute think-tank and soon after hold a bilateral meeting with Yellen at the Department of Treasury.
+The finance minister upon her arrival will participate in a fireside chat on "India's Economic Prospects and Role in the World Economy" at the prestigious Brookings Institute think-tank and soon after hold a bilateral meeting with Yellen at the Department of Treasury.

-At an official dinner hosted by India's Ambassador to the US Taranjit Singh Sandhu, nearly 30 senior representatives of the US Administration, World Bank, IMF, and CEOs of the private sector are expected to participate.
+Nearly 30 senior representatives of the US Administration, World Bank, IMF, and CEOs of the private sector are expected to participate at an official dinner hosted by India's Ambassador to the US Taranjit Singh Sandhu.

 In addition to her one-on-one meeting with the IMF Managing Director Kristalina Georgieva and World Bank President David Malpass, the finance minister is scheduled to have bilateral meetings with countries like Japan, South Korea, Saudi Arabia, Netherlands, Australia, Bhutan, Egypt, New Zealand, Iran, and the United Arab Emirates.